CALLING ALL NATIONS. UNITE TO REMEMBER THE CHILDREN, UNITE TO SUPPORT SURVIVORS

 - National opening address and prayer on Parliament Hill,

-- History of residential schools and child apprehension programs,
+- Teaching true history of Indian residential schools and all child apprehension programs,

-- History and meaning of Orange Shirt Day and the Truth and Reconciliation Commission,
+- Teaching history and meaning of Orange Shirt Day and the Truth and Reconciliation Commission,

-- Moment of silence across Canada at 11am,
+- Moment of silence (or cultural equivalent) across Canada at 11am,

 - The wearing of Orange Shirts,